true-dhamma/true-dhamma.github.io/search.md

 <!--
   =============================================================
-  Modern Chatbot UI v3.0 (Font and UI Polish)
+  Modern Chatbot UI v4.0 (Conversational Context)
   Author: Gemini Assistant & User
   Updates: 1.
-Increased base font size for better readability on all devices.
-           2. Kept the input text area font size unchanged as requested.
-           3. Standardized the close button color to black on all devices.
+Implemented chat history management on the client-side.
+           2. Each request now sends the conversation history to the worker.
+           3. Added a "New Chat" button to clear history and start over.
+           4. Implemented a sliding window for history to prevent token overflow.
   =============================================================
 -->